ganigubbala/GutSense/README.md

 **Built with ❤️ and too much chai**

-If this project helped you, consider giving it a ⭐
+If this project helped you, drop a ⭐ — it means a lot!

 </div>